ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Writing/Write-SpectreFigletText.md

 ### Description

 This function writes a Spectre Console Figlet text to the console.
-The text can be aligned to the left, right, or centered, and can be displayed in a specified color.
+The text can be aligned to the left, right, or center, and can be displayed in a specified color.